Table of Contents[Hide][Show]

 Staying in the sun until we’re toasty and red can increase skin cancer risk.
 But an anti-inflammatory diet along with moderate sun exposure can actually lower cancer risk.

 Sunshine and vitamin D help with much more than cancer avoidance.
-It turns out that sunbathing is helpful for just about every system of the body, and getting some exposure in the AM helps set a good health rhythm each day.
+It turns out that sunbathing is helpful for just about every system of the body, and getting some exposure in the AM helps set a good healthy rhythm each day.
 You no longer need to feel guilty about your love of sunbathing!

-Sunshine For Happy Hormones
+Sunshine for Happy Hormones

 Getting daily morning sunlight is crucial for setting your circadian (day-night) rhythm.
 The sun is a zeitgeber,” literally, a “time-giver” that helps signal to the body when it’s time to be active and when it’s time to rest.
 When we get sunlight early in the day, evening melatonin production begins earlier.
 This helps us fall asleep more easily at night.

 This day-night cycle helps regulate important processes in the body.
-Hormones like cortisol increase in the morning and melatonin increases at night.
+Hormones like cortisol increase in the morning and melatonin increase at night.
 When that rhythm gets out of sync, it can be challenging to fall asleep, stay asleep, and wake up rested.
 Lack of sunlight or exposure to blue light in the evening are some ways these rhythms get disrupted.

 The key is to get some sun into your eyes and onto your skin as early in the day as possible.
 If you can, enjoy your morning coffee or tea in the sunshine!
 It’s also important to avoid blue and white spectrum lights after sunset.